 - #3: use at least 3 colors on your mind map

 - #4: Each of the 8 spokes represents a sub-topic of the main topic of bullying.
 On each of the 8 spokes, write down some aspect of bullying that your child needs to consider and that will help him/her with this problem.
-You can also add images which act as memory enhancers.
+You can also add images that act as memory enhancers.
 In my example, I use both words and images.

 - #5: If you notice in the example, one of the spokes has smaller spokes (in magenta).
 These are topics within the sub-topics of additional aspects of bullying.
 They can be something else your child wants or needs to consider when trying to find a solution to bullying.
 These will usually pop into your child’s mind as you are creating the mind map.